smaegol/nanotail/README.md

 ## Nanopolish output QC

 To get overall information about the output of NanoPolish polya analysis, please use 'get_nanopolish_processing_info()' function.
-Obtained sumary can be plotted using `plot_nanopolish_qc()`.
+Obtained summary can be plotted using `plot_nanopolish_qc()`.
 Summary of the analysis is also shown in the "QC info" tab of the Shiny App.

 ![Nanopolish polya QC info shown in the Shiny App](https://github.com/smaegol/nanotail/blob/master/screenshots/screenshot_qc.png)

 ## Global distribution of polyA lengths

-Global distribution of polyA tails lengths can be plotted with 'plot_polya_distribution()` function, which produces the density plot, allowing for comparison of distribution of polyA lengths between samples.
+Global distribution of polyA tails lengths can be plotted with 'plot_polya_distribution()` function, which produces the density plot, allowing for comparison of the distribution of polyA lengths between samples.

 ![Example global distribution density plot](https://github.com/smaegol/nanotail/blob/master/screenshots/screenshot_global.png)